aws/aws-cdk/packages/@aws-cdk/aws-route53-targets/README.md

   new route53.ARecord(this, 'AliasRecord', {
     zone,
     target: route53.RecordTarget.fromAlias(new alias.ApiGateway(restApi)),
-    // or - route53.RecordTarget.fromAlias(new alias.ApiGatewayDomainName(domainName)),
+    // or - route53.RecordTarget.fromAlias(new alias.ApiGatewayDomain(domainName)),
   });
   ```
 * CloudFront distributions